-Inventory unreturned represents the Company's estimate, based on historical data and prospective information provided directly by the customer, of finished goods shipped to customers that the Company expects to be returned after the balance sheet date.
-Because all cores are classified separately as long-term assets, the inventory unreturned balance includes only the added unit value of finished goods.
+Inventory unreturned represents the Company's estimate, based on historical data and prospective information provided directly by the customer, of finished goods shipped to customers that the Company expects to be returned, under its general right of return policy, after the balance sheet date.
+Because all cores are classified separately as long-term assets, the inventory unreturned balance includes only the added unit value of a finished good.
 The return rate is calculated based on expected returns within the normal operating cycle of one year.
 As such, the related amounts are classified in current assets.